-Figure 8a shows that the processing time grows steadily when the database becomes larger, which is unavoidable since the answer set size also increases accordingly.
+Figure 8(a) shows that the processing time grows steadily when the database becomes larger, which is unavoidable since the answer set size also increases accordingly.
 However, compared with cIndex, IGquery is more scalable.
 We note that cIndex is not scalable mainly because its feature selection is too expensive.
 Compared with GPTree, IGquery is from several times to over an order of magnitude more efficient, depending on the batch size.
-Figure 8b shows that the memory consumption of cIndex and IGquery is comparable, and is much less than that of GPTree.
+Figure 8(b) shows that the memory consumption of cIndex and IGquery is comparable, and is much less than that of GPTree.
 For both IGquery and GPTree, the querying time and memory usage increase only linearly with the database size.

-The processing time in Fig. 8a can be clearly explained by the size of the candidate set reported in Fig. 8c.
-Due to
+The processing time in Figure 8(a) can be clearly explained by the size of the candidate set reported in Figure 8(c).
+Due to the application of direct inclusion, IGquery is able to obtain a candidate set much smaller than cIndex and GPTree.
+When a larger batch size is used, the candidate set obtained by IGquery can be even significantly smaller than the answer set.

-7.7 Effect of commonality
+7.7 Effect of Commonality

-In Sect.
-4.2, we claim that our index is effective even when the data/query graphs share little commonality, which we verify here by experiments.
+In this subsection, we assess the effect of different degree of commonality on the performance of our index.
 We find that all the real datasets used in the literature for testing subgraph/supergraph queries share much commonality among the data graphs; thus, we use synthetic datasets to tune the degree of commonality.
 Most existing work uses frequent subgraphs as commonality; thus, we also use frequent subgraphs to indicate the degree of commonality existing in a dataset.

-We generate four datasets with four different degrees of commonality as follows: C1:(0, -); C2:(718,101); C3:(959391,286); C4:(>1 billion, 1363).
-Take C2:(718,101)as an example, it means that at a minimum support threshold of 0.01, the dataset C2 has 718 frequent subgraphs and the average frequency of these frequent subgraphs is 101.
+We generate four datasets with four different degrees of commonality as follows: C1:(0, -); C2:(718, 101); C3:(959391, 286); C4:(> 1 billion, 1363).
+Take C2:(718, 101) as an example, it means that at a minimum support threshold of 0.01, the dataset C2 has 718 frequent subgraphs and the average frequency of these frequent subgraphs is 101.
 Thus, the graphs in C1 share the least commonality (in fact, a large number of the graphs do no share any commonality at all), while those in C4 share the most commonality.

 We prepare the query sets and the graph databases from each synthetic dataset in a similar way as we do for the real datasets.
 Each query set has 10K graphs and an average size of 20 edges.
 The average density of the graphs in the query sets varies from 0.05 to 0.5 for C1 to C4.
-Each graph database has 10 K graphs and an average size of 10 edges.
+Each graph database has 10K graphs and an average size of 10 edges.
 The average density of the graphs in the graph databases varies from 0.06 to 0.67 for C1 to C4.

-Indexing performance Table 9 shows that our index construction is up to many orders of magnitude more efficient than cIndex.
-We are only able to obtain the result of GPTree for C3 (perhaps some special cases are not handled in
+Indexing Performance.
+Table 9 shows that our index construction is up to many orders of magnitude more efficient than cIndex.
+We are only able to obtain the result of GPTree for C3 (perhaps some special cases are not handled in GPTree).
+For C3, our performance is about twice better than GPTree.